 THE STORY OF MOHAIR

-In this blog I’ll talk about the benefits of the mohair fabric, it’s history and what iconic mohair suits have appeared on the big screen.
+In this blog I’ll talk about the benefits of the mohair fabric and it’s history.
+Also what iconic mohair suits have appeared on the big screen.

 WHAT IS IT AND WHERE DOES IT ORIGINATE?

 What is mohair?’
 Mohair comes from the Angora goat which originated in Turkey.

 The etymology of the word mohair comes from the Turkish word “muyhar”, which is literally translated as “the best selected fleece”.

 Unlike other natural fibres, mohair takes dye colours exceptionally well which is why we you may have seen a lot of purple or wine mohair suits in vogue, as recognised by Pantone for colour of the year of 2018.

 The Angora goat were introduced to the U.S. in 1849 as a gift from Turkey and later they would start blending mohair with wool to help with the war effort.